AlattasFatima/AlattasFatima/README.md

 - 👋 Hi, I’m @AlattasFatima
 - 👀 I’m interested in web developing
 - 🌱 I’m currently expanding my knowledge of HTML & CSS and learning JavaScript
-- 📫 You can reach me at AlattasFatima22@gmail.com & @FOAlattas at any social media platform
+- 📫 You can reach me at AlattasFatima22@gmail.com!